 “The addresses,” he said.

-Lapis groaned to her feet as Brander took the envelope.
+Lapis groaned to her feet as Brander accepted it and withdrew the paper inside.
 He glanced at the list, as if memorizing the names, refolded it and handed it to her.
 “I’ll get these to Sir Armarandos as soon as I can,” she said.

 “Faelan’s worried, too,” Caitria told her.
 “Dentherion tech is deadly enough.
 If the underground is trying to get its hands on Taangis tech or something grander, it will mean death to a lot of people.”
 She bit her lip, then smiled, too bright, too knowing.
 “He wants to talk to you about what happened last night.”

-She felt cold fingers wrap around her chest.
+She felt icy fingers wrap around her chest.
 No. No.